Seenivaasan-J/MySQL/README.md

-# MySQL-Project-Supermarket-Sales-Inventory-Management-Database-
+#  Supermarket Database Management System (MySQL Project)
 This project is a complete MySQL database system designed for managing a Supermarket’s customers, products, categories, orders, order details, and analytics.
-#  Supermarket Database Management System (MySQL Project)

 ##  Overview
 This project is a complete **end-to-end MySQL database system** designed for managing a supermarket’s customers, products, categories, orders, order details, and analytical reporting.